Civil Procedure Code – Procedural Law of the Civil Code

 What is the step-by-step court procedure?

-There are several stages to the civil court proceedings.
+There are several stages tothe civil court proceedings.
 The first step is the filing of a lawsuit, which the plaintiff presents to the court.
 The statement of claim must clearly describe what you are claiming (called the ‘statement of claim’) and the grounds for your claim, i.e. why you think it is justified.
 Once the statement of claim has been accepted, everything usually moves towards the ordering of an oral hearing, which is the main part of the civil procedure.

 During the hearing, evidence is taken, where the court examines evidence such as witness statements, documents or expert reports.
 However, it is primarily up to the litigants to be active and to propose the evidence themselves.
 The court may also take evidence other than that proposed if it is necessary to establish the facts and if it is apparent from the contents of the file.
 Once the evidence has been taken, the court shall proceed to a decision, which may take the form of a judgment or an order.
 The judgment shall determine the rights and obligations of the parties and shall be binding.
-After the judgment has been delivered, the parties have the possibility to appeal if they disagree with the decision.
+After the judgment has been delivered, the parties may appeal if they disagree with the decision.

 Remedies in civil proceedings

 Appeals are an important part of civil court proceedings as they give you the opportunity to defend yourself against a decision with which you disagree.
 The first remedy is an appeal, which can be lodged against a non-final decision of the court of first instance.
 The appeal is heard by the superior court, which reviews the decision and may modify, confirm or annul it.
 However, it should still be filed with the court that issued the decision, not the one that will decide it.
-That court will then forward your appeal with its brief and record to the Court of Appeals.
+That court will then forward your appeal with its record and brief to the Court of Appeals.

 Ordinary appeals can be used as long as the decision has not yet becomefinal.
 Specifically, we are talking about: